RajarsiMukherjee/Online-Test-Series-app/README.md

 ---
  ### Over_All

-That is Very interesting and challenging because for the first time we are implementing react in a social media page project.We have completed this project with in 3 days.
+That is Very interesting and challenging because for the first time I aM implementing react in a Mock-Test App project.I have completed this project with in 3 days.
 For that short spane of time I had tried to implement the main functionalities of Mock Test App.